thepanlab/smoking_cessation_messages/scripts/README.md

 1. `join_all_sentences/join_all_sentences_v2_vC.py`: it joins all final sentences through different combinations and the original messages.
 The difference with the previous function is the number of outputs.
 It outputs 2 csv files: one with type original and the other with type: train or validation according to the belonging of the original message.

-1. `process_LIWC_results/process_LIWC_results.py`" it calculates the mean and std error for selected LIWC metrics.
+1. `process_LIWC_results/process_LIWC_results.py`: it calculates the mean and std error for selected LIWC metrics.

 TODO:
 add GLMM and EMMS for prompt and decoding

-1.
+1. `Prepare sentences for surveys.ipynb`: From the joined messages selects randomly 100 for each model.

 Commands used:
 ```bash
 python prepare_dataset_to_prompts -j prepare_dataset_to_prompts_v1.json